 Where To Find The Lambertville Train

 Finding the train isn’t hard.
 There are two approaches you can take.
 This one is a little longer.
 Parking in Lambertville is always a challenge, so park where you can, as near Lambertville Inn as possible.
 Walk-behind the restaurant through the parking lot.
 You’ll be on a dirt path and see rusty old railroad tracks.
 Keep walking past the canoe rack and the public restrooms.
-On your right, you’ll soon spot the two cars.
+You will soon spot the two cars on the right-hand side.

 An alternate route is to park near Mt.
 Hope Street Playground.
 Enter the canal path and cross over the loch.
 Make a right on the canal path.
 Either of these routes will get you to the train in about ½ mile or less.